 What really guided us was talking with the astronauts, talking with their families, and reading their autobiographies.
 Michael Collins, the command module pilot, wrote a great book in 1974 called Carrying the Fire.
 It has a lot of great anecdotal stories in there about his trip.
 Same thing with Neil Armstrong and Buzz Aldrin: they’ve given enough interviews over the years.

 Buzz is still alive, so it was great to show him scenes: “This is what you said was an important thing that happened.
 What do you think of this?
 Did we get it right?”
 He’d say, “Well, you can do this, or you can do that”.
 Then we go back to work on it, and show him it again.
 It was a great way to work.

-7R: So when you are figuring out the key points in the story, is that mostly from those interviews and books or is there additional research?
+7R: So when you are figuring out the key points in the story of Apollo 11, is that mostly from those interviews and books or is there additional research?
 Are you watching and seeing what you find interesting?
 How are you figuring out what those key moments are?

 We take a long time making our films because we enjoy the research process, and it certainly was a deep dive on this one.
 More importantly, talking to people that were there.
 It was especially important to me to try to find things that happened or things that weren’t written about in the moment.
 Going back to the original transcripts was a tremendous resource for us — thousands of pages long, every single word that was spoken by the astronauts and mission control.
 We were lucky enough to be given these materials and contribute to the historical record.

 You see holes when you start doing that kind of research, things that hadn’t been presented in either fiction or non-fiction films, things you could use for the project to be unique.
 We wanted to apply certain filmmaking techniques, both to the story structure but also technically, that are throwback filmmaking techniques to the guys who were shooting on pre-IMAX large format cameras back in the ‘50s and ‘60s.